 L&L Kilns are warranted to be free of defects in workmanship for a period of three (3) years, starting on the date of original purchase from L&L Kiln Mfg., Inc. (L&L) or from an authorized L&L distributor or dealer, subject to the following terms and conditions, including but not limited to, the exclusions and limitations set forth herein.

-- 1) A sales receipt is required for proof of purchase. - 2) In addition, L&L may require you to deliver defective parts to L&L for examination to determine the applicability of these warranty provisions.
-DO NOT DISCARD PARTS BEFORE CONTACTING L&L FOR INSTRUCTIONS.
-FAILURE TO ADHERE TO L&L's INSTRUCTIONS, INCLUDING THOSE CONTAINED IN THE INSTRUCTION MANUAL AND AS STATED HEREIN, WILL VOID THIS WARRANTY. - 3) L&L will replace or repair any defective part that is covered by this warranty and sent freight-prepaid to L&L. L&L will prepay return shipping cost without charge in the Continental United States. - 4) On-site labor is not part of this warranty and is not covered by L&L. Any warranty labor provided by Dealers and Distributors is provided at their own discretion and expense.
+A sales receipt is required for proof of purchase.
+In addition, L&L may require you to deliver defective parts to L&L for examination to determine the applicability of these warranty provi-DO NOT DISCARD PARTS BEFORE CONTACTING L&L FOR INSTRUCTIONS.
+FAILURE TO ADHERE TO L&L's INSTRUCTIONS.
+INCLUDING THOSE CONTAINED IN THE IN-STRUCTION MANUAL AND AS STATED HEREIN, WILL VOID THIS WARRANTY.
+L&L will replace or repair any defective part that is covered by this warranty and sent freight-prepaid to L&L. L&L will prepay return shipping cost without charge.
+On-site labor is not part of this warranty and is not covered by L&L. Any warranty labor provided by Dealers and Distributors is provided at their own discretion and expense.